bmitchinson/json-endpoint/README.md

 ## Dataset

 The following ingestion sources can all be ingested to a single dataset to demonstrate selectors.
-The schema of that dataset has one top level string attribute, called "name"
+The schema of that dataset has one top level string attribute, called "name".

 ## Ingestions